Disk-like surfaces of section and symplectic capacities: Abstract

 \section{Abstract}

-We prove the strong Viterbo conjecture for all smooth convex domains in $\BR^4$ which are sufficiently close to the round ball with respect to the $C^3$-topology.
-This strengthens a result of Abbondandolo-Bramham-Hryniewicz-Salom\~{a}o establishing a systolic inequality for such domains.
-For arbitrary dynamically convex star-shaped domains in $\BR^4$, we prove that the cylindrical embedding capacity agrees with the minimal symplectic area of a disk-like global surface of section of the Reeb flow on the boundary of the domain.
-By a result of Hryniewicz-Hutchings-Ramos, this implies that the cylindrical embedding capacity agrees with the first ECH capacity for all dynamically convex domains in $\BR^4$.
+We prove that the cylindrical capacity of a dynamically convex domain in $\BR^4$ agrees with the least symplectic area of a disk-like global surface of section of the Reeb flow on the boundary of the domain.
+Moreover, we prove the strong Viterbo conjecture for all convex domains in $\BR^4$ which are sufficiently $C^3$ close to the round ball.
+This generalizes a result of Abbondandolo-Bramham-Hryniewicz-Salom\~{a}o establishing a systolic inequality for such domains.